 Salt and Pepper

 Add in all of the vegetables you like.
 I personally do not like okra, but you can add that if you like.
-I normally add frozen peas, but I didn’t realize I had none on had, but I did have frozen edamame, so that went in instead!
-In this batch, I did corn, green beans, carrots, edamame and a can of stewed tomatoes cut up.
+I normally add frozen peas, but I didn’t realize I had none on hand, but I did have frozen edamame, so that went in instead!
+In this batch, I did corn, green beans, carrots, edamame and a can of diced tomatoes.
+If you add in frozen spinach, which I highly suggest, do it near the end of cooking.

 Enjoy!
 You won’t believe how good it is the next day too 🙂